kpq/chartsnthings/_posts/2014-02-15-nyt-4th-down-bot-goes-back-in-the-box.md

 <img style="width:100%;" src="{{site.baseurl}}/post-assets/{{page.slug}}/table-3.jpg">

-I had been working on a demo for weeks before the Shan Carter and Jen Daniel suggested the idea of personifying Brian's model.
-(Originally, the tables simply compared "Coach says" to "math says", which is less fun.)
+I had been working on a demo for weeks before Shan Carter and Jen Daniel suggested the idea of personifying Brian's model.
+(Originally, the tables simply compared "Coach says" to "math says", clearly boring in retrospect.)
 This first started with "NYT Coachbot", a flat vector drawing from Jennifer.

 <img src="{{site.baseurl}}/post-assets/{{page.slug}}/table-4.jpg">